diegomarquez/side-scrolling-shooting-game/README.md

 ====================================================================
 ====================================================================

-Web Site and Game-builde core
+Web Site and Game-builder core
   Update Basic instruction on how to get a project running
     make word 'website' a link to grunt make word 'website' a link to bower